adddmdr/flutter_route_generator/README.md

 - ✅ Type-safe navigation with compile-time checking
 - ✅ Support for arguments passing with type safety
 - ✅ Extension methods for cleaner navigation code
-- ✅ Supports initial routes and required arguments
-- ✅ Centralized navigation system with no conflicts
 - ✅ Auto-discovery of route configurations anywhere in your project
+- ✅ Customizable fallback route for unmatched routes
+- ✅ No manual configuration required

 ## Installation